Virtual-Coffee/VC-Community-Docs/docs/coffees/hosts/README.md

 ---
 id: README
-title: "Hosts"
+title: 'Hosts'
-sidebar_label: "Hosts"
+sidebar_label: 'Hosts'
 keywords:
   - 'coffee table groups'
   - 'virtual coffee coffee table groups'
   - 'volunteer roles and responsibilities'
   - 'virtual coffee community'
   - 'community guides'
   - 'community documentation'
   - 'tech community'
   - 'online tech community'
   - 'community management'
   - 'community building'
   - 'monthly challenges'
   - 'virtual coffee monthly challenges'
   - 'lightning talk'
   - 'virtual coffee writers'
   - 'community writers'
   - 'volunteer roles in online community'
   - 'responsibilities of online community volunteers'
   - 'building a strong community'
   - 'guidelines for online community'
   - 'writing community documentation'
   - 'online community building strategies'
   - 'effective community management techniques'
   - 'monthly challenges for online communities'
   - 'planning online community events'
 tags:
   - 'coffees'
 ---

 Welcome!
 Thank you for your interesting in being a host for our Virtual Coffee zoom sessions.
 Like most roles here, while the concept is straightforward, there can be a lot of nuance, so we've tried as best as we can to provide clear cut instructions where we're able.